Hackers are waging a guerrilla war on tech companies, revealing secrets and raising fears of collateral damage

 “Very often the politically motivated reasons we see are convenient excuses,” Hunt said.
 “In the case of companies like Epik, there’s a case many of us can get behind.
 But in many cases I would argue there are other ways to achieve those aims without having that level of impact on people and still be able to make your point.”

-Beyond its video game broadcasts, Twitch has become a major media attraction for young audiences, and in recent years the company has worked to pursue broader fan bases with live-streamed talk shows, music and art.
+Beyond its video game broadcasts, Twitch has become a major media attraction for young audiences, and in recent years the company has worked to pursue broader fan bases with livestreamed talk shows, music and art.
 Streamers can earn money from advertising, and the most popular are often pursued by competitors, such as Google’s YouTube, with lucrative exclusive-video contracts.

 The Twitch hack, totaling more than 125 gigabytes, appears to have exposed the company’s most valuable data in an instant for the world to see, including the source code for its biggest products, technical details for unreleased software, and internal tools used by the company’s developers and security teams.
 Some of the leaked data had been created as recently as last month.